-Here are 15 must have Kuih Raya for you to note down!
+Here are 15 must-have Kuih Raya for you to note down!

 Pineapple tart itself is a bite-size pastry filled with pineapple jam.
 It has a buttery and crumbly pastry texture on the outside and melts on the inside.
 Well, sometimes they also put the pineapple jam as a topping instead of a filling.
 So, which team are you on?
 Is it pineapple tart with pineapple jam as a topping, or filling?

 Suji biscuits originated from India.
-It is a cookie made of flour, ghee (clarified butter) and sugar with a pinch of salt.
+It is a cookie made of flour, ghee (clarified butter), and sugar with a pinch of salt.
 Imagine tasting a balanced flavor of sweet and salty.
 This biscuit has a soft texture that melts in your mouth.
 Yum...
-This is definitely a must have Kuih Raya for Eid.
+This is definitely a must-have Kuih Raya for Eid.
 You could get them from online stores or better enough, bake your own!

 Image Credit: Honey Cornflakes Biscuit by Dish by Ili

-Honey Cornflakes also known as Cornflakes Madu is made of crunchy cornflakes coated with sweet honey and either topped with chopped cherries or colorful sprinkles.
+Honey Cornflakes are also known as Cornflakes Madu is made of crunchy cornflakes coated with sweet honey and either topped with chopped cherries or colorful sprinkles.
 It is one of the easiest cookies to make that requires only 4 ingredients.
 Those ingredients are plain cornflakes, honey, butter, and chopped cherries.
 Furthermore, it only takes less than 30 minutes to make one.

-We recommend you to try making one yourself!
+We recommend you try making one yourself!

 Almond London is one of the most favorite kuih for Hari Raya.
 It could be because of its mouth-watering look or the richness of its taste.
-Almond London consists of roasted almond inside a milky cookie, coated with delicious dark chocolate with almond nibs as toppings.
+Almond London consists of roasted almonds inside a milky cookie, coated with delicious dark chocolate with almond nibs as toppings.
 This sweet but also dark chocolate bittery cookie has a crunchy texture.